harinadh12/Retail-Revenue-Prediction/README.md

 * revenue: total transaction revenue for the session -- Note!
 This is the outcome variable of interest

 ## File descriptions
-* train.csv - the training set
+* Train.csv - the training set
-* test.csv - the test set
+* Test.csv - the test set

 Code for this problem can be found here [Revenue Prediction](./Revenue-Prediction.R) Multiple models ranging from Ordinary Least Squares to Gradient Boosting Machines are modelled on the training data and evaluated on test data and best model is selected